-If you’re under 26 and want to travel europe cheap, then you should consider purchasing a discounted Eurail Saver Pass.
-Even if you’re older, this is a great option for travelling between European countries.
+If you’re under 26 and want to travel Europe cheap, then you should consider purchasing a discounted Eurail Saver Pass.
+Even if you’re older, this is a great option for traveling between European countries.

 Car sharing is another concept which was started by a French company called Bla Bla Car and which has since spread widely across Europe.
 Find them online …. but be careful that you only travel with people who have good reviews.

-Warning: Do not hitchhike, especially if you’re female and travelling alone.
+Warning: Do not hitchhike, especially if you’re female and traveling alone.
 There are many reports of people ending up dead in some remote corner of Europe, this way.